byucsl/gnumap/README.md

   1. Run `./bin/gnumap` to view a help menu explaining how to run GNUMAP.
   2. To perform an alignment using the example dataset, run the following command:

-  `./bin/gnumap -g examples/Cel_gen.fa -o gnumap.out.sam -a .9 examples/Cel_gen.reads.1.fq`
+  `./bin/gnumap -g examples/Cel_gen.fa -o gnumap.out -a .9 examples/Cel_gen.reads.1.fq`

   * The -g parameter specifies the genome in [FASTA format](https://en.wikipedia.org/wiki/FASTA_format).
   * The -o parameter gives the path and file-name in the [SAM format](https://samtools.github.io/hts-specs/).